 Timing of Application/Admission

-Students admitted to one program but electing to spend the first academic year in the second program under the joint degree program may enter the first program thereafter without once again qualifying for admission so long as they have notified the first program before the end of the first week of the first semester in the joint degree program and are in good academic standing when studies commence in the first program.
+Students admitted to one program but electing to spend the first academic year in the second program under the combination degree program may enter the first program thereafter without once again qualifying for admission so long as they have notified the first program before the end of the first week of the first semester in the combination degree program and are in good academic standing when studies commence in the first program.